wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#successapiusagebyapplication">SuccessAPIUsageByApplication</a>]</td>
 <td>

-NOTE: This operations can be invoked only via using an on-prem key as the authentication header.
+NOTE: This operations can only be invoked via using an on-prem key as the authentication header.

-Returns a list of successful(2xx response codes) hit counts for each API by each application for a given time range.
+Returns a list of successful(2xx response codes) hit counts for each API by each application within the specified time range.
+Optionally, you can configure the `successAPIUsageByAppFilter` parameter to further filter the results.
-If the optional field of successAPIUsageByAppFilter is provided, the result set will be further filtered by the given success API usage by app filter.

 </td>
 </tr>